Menu

 Conveniently nestled in Central Europe in between Austria, Slovakia, Slovenia, Croatia, Romania, Serbia and Ukraine, Hungary takes the classic European coffee culture and decorates in its way.

-Here, you will find no shortage of work areas to meet your deadlines in ' from boutique coffee shops and international chains to a generous selection of coworking spaces to fit any budget.
+Here, you will find no shortage of work areas to meet your deadlines in, from boutique coffee shops and international chains to a generous selection of coworking spaces to fit any budget.

-Best cities to work from
+Best cities to work from in Hungary

 Budapest, Hungary's capital, is currently considered to be one of the best cities in the world to work from for the location-independent ' for many of the same reasons mentioned earlier: internet speed, cost of living and convenience.
+With a population of just over 1.7 million people, Budapest seduces travellers with its hip international atmosphere and a thriving nightlife against the backdrop of Medieval Castle District and quaint little street markets.

 Coffee shops and coworking spaces are aplenty.
 In fact, you could well spend several weeks here working in a different coworking hub every single day.
 And when the deadlines have been met, Budapest offers a lot to explore ' wash down best of local cuisine with a glass of pálinka, a traditional fruit brandy, and head on to discover the city's museums and historical sights or save your energy to experience the rocking nightlife.

-The Internet and coworking spaces
+The Internet and coworking spaces in Hungary

-In Hungary, you won't be strapped for choice when it comes to picking a place to work from, with most of the co-working offices centred in Budapest.
+In Hungary, you won't be strapped for choice when it comes to picking a place to work from, with most of the co-working offices centered in Budapest.
 You can choose to pay by the day or month and the pass gains you access to a spacious office space often complemented with a fine selection of coffee blends and networking opportunities.

 Co-working spaces in Budapest